 Super handy if you’re at the shops or have to message hubby in a hurry!

-Use this handy checklist to help you decide what’s important for you to pack in your hospital bag, that things that will make you comfortable.
+Use this handy checklist to help you decide what’s important for you to pack in your hospital bag and the things that will make you comfortable.

 Plan on keeping the placenta?
 Pack an esky or container to carry it home in.
 If you’re not reusing the placenta, simply fill the esky with cold drinks and ice.
 There’s no thirst quite like those first few days after having a baby.